quienmedebe/api-rest/README.md

 ### Emails
 There are different strategies supported to send emails.
 You can control which one to use with the `EMAIL_STRATEGY` environment variable.
 The next strategies are supported: `mailjet`, `default`.
 The default strategy throws an error when trying to send an email.

+### Logging
+Each request performed against the API is logged with a unique request id.
+By default, there are three transports available to use: console, Sentry and Loggly.
+- The console transport is available in all environments.
+To active or disable it you set two different environment variables to 1 or 0: `DISABLE_CONSOLE` to disable this transport and `ACTIVE_TEST_CONSOLE` to log info on the test environment (By default in this environment the logging is silent).
+The other transports are enabled only on production environments:
+- Sentry: Enable or disable it with `LOGGER_USE_SENTRY`.
+You must set the `SENTRY_DSN` variable if this transport is active.
+- Loggly: Enable or disable it with `LOGGER_USE_LOGGLY`.
+You must set `LOGGLY_TOKEN` and `LOGGLY_SUBDOMAIN` if the transport is enabled.

 ## CI\/CD configuration
 After each Pull Request is created a build is triggered and the command `npm run test` is executed.
 If a test fails, the entire build will fail.